 Is Sake distilled?

 No!
-While most Sake is clear and higher in alcohol than other brews, Sake is not distilled.
+Most Sake is clear and higher in alcohol than other brews, but Sake is not distilled.

 Traditional distilled alcohol does exist in Japan, and it is called Shochu (pronounced "show-chew").
-Try not to confuse it with Korean Soju.
-This can be tricky because, in America, they are classified and often labeled as Soju.
+Not to be confused with Korean Soju.

 How much alcohol does Sake Have?

-It can be lower or higher, but by (Japanese) law, anything 22% or above cannot be labeled what we in English call Sake.
-(In Japan "sake" literally means alcohol, and what we call Sake has a few names (like Nihonshu "knee hone shoe" and Seishu "say shoe").
+It can be lower or higher, but Japanese law requires what we call Sake to stay under 22%.
+(In Japanese "Sake" refers to all alcohol.
+What we call Sake has a few names, including Nihonshu and Seishu, pronounced "knee hone shoe" and "say shoe", respectively.)

 Is Sake Gluten-Free?